docs-mj/docs-mj.github.io/content/docs/landchad/cgit.md

 {{< figure src="/landchad/cgit/screenshot.png" caption="Here is what cgit looks like.
 It is by design basic." >}}

-{{< callout type=warning >}}
+> [!WARNING]
-The following guide is for Debian only.
-On Fedora the processes and scripts involved differ significantly.
-If you want a guide for Fedora, you will need to find it elsewhere.
+> The following guide is for Debian only.
+On Fedora the processes and scripts
+> involved differ significantly.
+If you want a guide for Fedora, you will need
-{{< /callout >}}
+> to find it elsewhere.

 ## Installing cgit and fcgiwrap